 The goal of collection development for children is to provide materials that suit their varied interests and reading abilities.
 The same criteria are applied in the selection of materials for children as are applied in the selection of materials for adults.

-The library welcomes gifts of materials in good condition with the understanding that once donated the items become the property of the library.
+The library welcomes gifts of materials in good condition with the understanding that once gifted the items become the property of the library.
 The library will not accept any item that carries stipulations about its use, placement, or retention.
 The same criteria are applied to gifts as are applied to items purchased by the library in determining their suitability for the collection.
-Gift items which are not added to the collection are made available to the Friends of the Greenfield Public Library.
+Gift items which are not added to the collection are made available to other organizations.

 Maintaining the Collection

 Systematic evaluation of library materials is an essential part of collection development that helps ensure a relevant, accurate, and useful collection.
 Materials which are no longer useful, or are not in suitable condition for circulation, may be removed from the collection.
 The decision to withdraw an item from the collection is based on accepted professional practice and the judgment of the Library Director and his/her designated staff within the framework of this policy.